jxkimathi/C-Files/README.md

 * [ArrayStrings.c](./ArrayStrings.c) : A program to show how arrays are used in strings.
 * [ArrayStructs.c](./ArrayStructs.c) : A program to show how arrays are used in structures.
 * [AugmentedAssOp.c](./AugmentedAssOp.c) : A program showing the use of augmented arithmetic operators.
+* [BitFields.c](./BitFields.c) : A program that shows how to work with bit fields in structures.
 * [Calculator.c](./Calculator.c) : A program to create a miniature calculator using switch case.
 * [Circumference.c](./Circumference.c) : A program to get circumference and area of a circle.
 * [CommandLineArgs.c](./CommandLineArgs.c) : A program describing command-line arguments.